spuvr/LIBFT/README.md

    - Static libraries
    - Makefiles

    Thankfully, I sought help from senior students.
-As someone once said:
-   *"If you want honey, don't kick over the beehive."*
-   So, I asked politely and received valuable insights that gave me a clearer vision of what to do and how to begin.
+   I asked politely and received valuable insights that gave me a clearer vision of what to do and how to begin.

 4. **Exploring New Concepts:**
    I started by learning about **header files** and their purpose.
 The first thing I created was my `libft.h` file.